-If several partners have deployed some soldier and equipment in Mali or Niger, including heavy helicopters , France remains the main European nation engaged alongside the countries of the G5 Sahel : Mali, Niger, Burkina Faso, Chad and Mauritania.
-Almost a year ago, however, the French Minister of the Armed Forces Florence Parly asked European countries to deploy their special forces in the Sahel in order to participate in the training of local soldiers.
-In November 2019, the project had taken shape: the European grouping of special forces will be called Takuba (Saber in one of the local languages) and will be deployed in Mali starting from 2020.
-The SF operators sent in the Sahel will be responsible for part of the training of local military personnel, as it has now become common in the area.
-On the other hand, they will have to accompany the Malian armed forces in order to teach them to better hold the ground, directly in contact with the enemy.
+If several partners have deployed a little troops and equipment in Mali or Niger, including heavy helicopters, France remains the main European nation engaged alongside the countries of the G5 Sahel : Mali, Niger, Burkina Faso, Chad and Mauritania.
+Almost a year ago, however, the Minister of the Armed Forces Florence Parly asked European countries to deploy their special forces in the Sahel in order to participate in the training of local soldiers.
+In November 2019, the project took shape: the European grouping of special forces will be called Takuba and will be deployed in Mali from 2020.
+The specialists sent to the Sahel will take care of the training of local military personnel, like this. has now become customary in the region.
+On the other hand, they will have to accompany the Malian armed forces in order to teach them how to better hold the ground, directly in contact with the enemy.

 The rest of this article is for subscribers only

 Full-access articles are available in the “ Free Items“.
 Subscribers have access to the full Analyses, OSINT and Synthesis articles.
 Articles in the Archives (more than 2 years old) are reserved for Premium subscribers.